 - After the reclassification, our current public stockholders will hold shares of Class A common stock, which have voting rights that are inferior to those of the Class B common stock with respect to the election of directors.
 As a result, our current public stockholders will have diminished voting power in the election of directors inasmuch as our current stockholders will only have the right to elect directors comprising 15% or less of our board of directors.
-The market value of our Class A common stock could be adversely affected by the inferior voting rights of this class. - In order to fund payment of the special dividend to our stockholders, including Centex, we expect to incur approximately \$112 million of new bank debt.
+The market value of our Class A common stock could be adversely affected by the inferior voting rights of this class. - In order to fund payment of the special dividend to our stockholders, including Centex, we expect to incur approximately \$113 million of new bank debt.
 Our debt service obligations with respect to this new bank debt will have an adverse impact on our earnings and cash flow for as long as the debt is outstanding.
-This adverse affect on our earnings and cash flow could negatively impact our stock price. - In certain precedent distribution transactions similar in structure to the proposed transactions, the market price of the common stock held by the stockholders of the issuer declined during specified periods after the announcement of such transactions.
-Numerous factors impact stock price performance and we cannot predict the impact the proposed transactions will have on our stock price. - We have agreed with Centex that we will not engage in certain transactions, including mergers, consolidations, liquidations, asset sales and stock repurchases, for a period of two years after the distribution, unless Centex has received satisfactory assurances that these transactions will not affect the tax-free nature of the distribution.
+This adverse effect on our earnings and cash flow could negatively impact our stock price. - In four of seven (or 57%) of the precedent distribution transactions reviewed by the special committee's financial advisor that are similar in structure to the proposed transactions, the market price of the common stock held by the stockholders of the issuer declined relative to the Standard & Poor's 500 Index during the longest period reviewed after the announcement of such transactions.
+This relative price decline may be attributable in part to the diminished voting rights of the holders of common stock in these transactions. - We have agreed with Centex that we will not engage in certain transactions, including mergers, consolidations, liquidations, asset sales and stock repurchases, for a period of two years after the distribution, unless Centex has received satisfactory assurances that these transactions will not affect the tax-free nature of the distribution.
 These obligations could limit our ability to engage in these types of transactions, even if such transactions would otherwise be in the best interests of our stockholders. - After the distribution, some Centex stockholders will sell all or part of the shares of Class A common stock and Class B common stock received by them, which could depress the market price of our Class A common stock and Class B common stock. - Under certain circumstances, including in the event of an acquisition of CXP by a third party within two years after the distribution, we could be obligated to indemnify Centex and its stockholders against significant tax liabilities. - In the past, Centex has performed certain corporate functions for us, including legal, accounting, benefit program administration, insurance administration and internal audit services.
-As an independent public company, we will be required, after an interim transition period, to replace these services, which costs will likely exceed the fees we pay to Centex.
+As an independent public company, we will be required, after an interim transition period, to replace these services, the cost for which will likely exceed the fees we pay to Centex.